-Although many patients have experienced significant improvements in their pain symptoms and overall quality of life through spinal cord stimulation, every patient’s case is different.
-Therefore, we take the time to discuss the risks, including:
+Although we have seen different people experience significant improvements in their pain symptoms and overall quality of life, we know every patient’s case is different.
+Therefore, we shall take the time to discuss the risks, including:

 - Possible infection within 2-8 weeks after the surgery.